 As of December 31, 2019, receivables and payables that resulted from various interfund transactions were as follows.
-Except as noted above, the County's General Fund made advances to other funds in anticipation of intergovernmental grant revenue.
+Except as noted above, the County's General Fund made advances to other funds in anticipation of intergovernmental grant revenue and to cover a deficit cash balance in the General Obligation Debt fund.
 These will be repaid in fiscal year 2020.